bbauska/JS-Notes4Pros/README.md

 var loadedData = [
 { label:"apple", content:"green and round" },
 { label:"blackberry", content:"small black or blue" },
-{ label:"pineapple", content:"weird stuff difficult to explain the shape" }
+{ label:"pineapple", content:"weird stuff.. difficult to explain the shape" }
 ];
 A fiddle to illustrate this